weijyewang/easy-contacts/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.22.

 ## Development server
+1. Run `npm install` to install all the dependencies.

-Run `ng serve` for a dev server.
+2. Run `npm start` or `npm run start` for a dev server and [json server](https://github.com/typicode/json-server).
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files. `db.json` located at the project root is the mocked database.

 ## Code scaffolding